LMS-Community/lms-community.github.io/docs/reference/using-the-cli.md

 LMS provides a command-line interface to the players via TCP/IP.
 After starting the server, commands and queries may be sent by connecting to a specific TCP/IP port.
 The server will reply echoing the request (for commands) or by returning the requested data (for queries).
 By default, the server will listen for connections on TCP/IP port 9090.
 This format is designed for ease of integration into AMX, Crestron and other automation systems.

 The end of line separator is line feed (<LF\> ASCII decimal 10, hexadecimal 0x0A).
 The server accepts LF, CR or 0x00 (or any combination thereof) as end of line, and replies with whatever was used for the command.
-For strings, Logitech Media Server uses the UTF-8 character-set encoding.
+For strings, Lyrion Music Server uses the UTF-8 character-set encoding.

 To use the command line interface interactively, use the telnet command from your system's command prompt: `telnet localhost 9090` and when it connects, you can start typing commands.
 Beware that the server expects parameters to be encoded using percent-style escaping (the same method as is used in URLs); `"` and `\\` are not supported as in shell-like environments.